Foglia-m/blog/content/posts/Lab1.md

----
-title: "Lab1: setting up the blog with hugo and github"
-date: 2020-11-02T16:32:38+01:00
-draft: false
++++
-description: the goal here is to describe how I managed to set up the blog by following tutorials
+title = 'Lab 1: Setting up the blog with hugo and github' date = 2020-11-02T16:32:38+01:00 draft = false description = "the goal here is to describe how I managed to set up the blog by following tutorials" showFullContent = false
----
++++

 Building your local blog using hugo: